Current status of the light neutralino thermal dark matter in the phenomenological MSSM: The MSSM framework and the parameter space

 Here, $\{M_{\tilde{Q}_{1,2L}}, M_{\tilde{u}_{1,2R}},M_{\tilde{d}_{1,2R}}\}$ are the first and second generation squark mass parameters, and $\{M_{\tilde{L}_{1,2,3L}}, M_{\tilde{e}_{1,2,3R}}\}$ are the left and right-handed slepton mass parameters.

 We perform separate scans for the positive and negative values of $\mu$ to examine the role of $sgn(\mu)$ on the results.
 It is also worth noting that within the parameter space of our interest, DM relic density and direct detection constraints restrict $M_{\lspone}$ to the $Z$ and $h$ funnel regions only\,\cite{KumarBarman:2020ylm,VanBeekveld:2021tgn,Carena:2018nlf}.
 We begin by performing a random scan over the specified parameter space.
-Consequently, in order to sufficiently populate the funnel regions, we perform a dedicated scan where we dynamically tune $M_1$ such that $m_{\tilde{\chi}_1^0}$ is within $m_{Z}/2 \pm 5~$GeV and $M_{h}/2 \pm 3~$GeV.
-Additionally, we extract the pole mass of the top quark, $M_{t}$, randomly from a gaussian distribution with a central value of 173.21\,GeV and a standard deviation of 0.55\,GeV\,\cite{Olive_2014}.
-Until this point, we scan over $2 \times 10^8$ points in total.
+Subsequently, in order to sufficiently populate the funnel regions, we perform a dedicated scan where we dynamically tune $M_1$ such that $M_{\tilde{\chi}_1^0}$ is within $M_{Z}/2 \pm 5~$GeV or $M_{h}/2 \pm 3~$GeV, where $M_h$ is the mass of the Higgs boson estimated by \texttt{FeynHiggs} for each point in the parameter space.
+Additionally, we extract the pole mass of the top quark, $M_{t}$, randomly from a gaussian distribution with a central value of 173.21\,GeV and a standard deviation of 0.55\,GeV\,\cite{Olive_2014}\,\footnote{Note that using the more recent measured value of $M_t=172.69$\,GeV\,\cite{Workman:2022ynf} does not affect our final results, since it is always possible to adjust the stop mass parameters, which we scan over, to obtain the measured value of the Higgs boson mass.}

 To study the effect of light staus, we perform a second scan where we vary the stau mass parameters, in a way that the staus become the NLSPs.
 We can accommodate single left-handed (LH) or right-handed (RH) staus with masses around 100-150\,GeV according to Ref.\,\cite{ATLAS:2019gti}.
 According to Eqn.\,\ref{eq:chil_gen}, the coupling of sleptons with the LSP neutralino depends on the third component of isospin of the slepton, which is higher for RH staus as compared to the LH ones.
 Therefore, RH staus will have greater impact on the relic density.
 To avoid constraints from additional light LH staus and light sneutrino, we consider only light RH staus.
 This is a minimal extension to our earlier scan\,\cite{Barman:2022jdg}, which is achieved by lowering the parameter $M_{\tilde{e}_{3R}}$, and varying it between 85\,GeV and 500\,GeV, while keeping $M_{\tilde{L}_{3L}}$ and $A_\tau$ fixed at 2\,TeV and 0, respectively.